Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Evaluation

 \subsection{Results}

-We use our benchmark pair constructor differently for training and testing.
-For \emph{training}, we randomly sample $x_0^\textup{train} \sim p_0$ and generate $x_1^\textup{train} \sim p_1$ via our benchmark theorem, allowing infinite sample generation.
-Training is performed in an unpaired manner.
-For \emph{testing}, we use a fixed set of $20\ 000$ precomputed samples, which we provide to facilitate benchmarking new discrete SB solvers.
-We also use different training setups, first by varying $N$ across CSBM, $\alpha$-CSBM, and DLightSB-M. Since these methods share the same primary loss, we experiment with two loss functions: KL, defined in \eqref{equation:csbm_loss_forward}, and a variant based on the mean-squared error (MSE); see \citep[Appendix~C.1]{ksenofontov2025categorical} for equivalence details. \underline{Further details} are provided in Appendix~\ref{appendix:experiment_details}.
+\textbf{Benchmark Usage Protocol.} To simulate the generative discrete-space EOT/SB task discussed in \secref{subsection:background_problem_setting}, we use our benchmark pair constructor differently for training and testing.
+For \emph{training}, we sample $x_0^\textup{train} \sim p_0$ and $x_1^\textup{train} \sim p_1$ independently.
+We further remove dataset-size limitations that could affect a direct comparison of methods by infinitely sampling the training data, as enabled by our benchmark.
+For \emph{testing}, unconditional metrics and the Trajectory KL are computed on a fixed set of $20\ 000$ precomputed benchmark pairs $(x_0,x_1) \sim q^*(x_0, x_1)$.
+Conditional metrics are evaluated on $1\ 000$ $x_1$ samples for each of $157$ unique $x_0$, where the $x_0$ are drawn from this $20\ 000$ set and the corresponding $x_1$ are sampled from both the method and the benchmark.
+We also compare different training setups by varying $N$ across CSBM, $\alpha$-CSBM, and DLightSB-M. For the same set of methods, we experiment with two loss functions: KL and MSE.

+In the main text, we report only the conditional metrics, as they more accurately reflect the performance of the EOT/SB solvers.
+In Appendix \ref{appendix:additional_experiments_main} we provide experiments to \underline{validate conditional} \underline{metrics} against the unconditional ones. \underline{Further experimental details} are provided in Appendix~\ref{appendix:experiment_details}.